IanHeywood/plot_utils/README.md

-# Plotting CASA cal tables
+# plot_utils

-Here are some command line scripts for plotting the tables that result from CASA's gaincal and bandpass tables.
+A set of command line utilities for making various plots from Measurement Sets and calibration tables.

 # plot_gaintab